biradarganesh25/biradarganesh25.github.io/html_content/pluscal/db_migration.md

 Formal verification can be used to analyze complex systems to ensure their correctness.
 Formal verification is the process of checking that a system satisfies specific properties (which are specified by the user) across all possible states.
-There are two main types of properties: "safety properties" and "liveness properties".
 There are 2 main types of properties:
 "safety properties" and "liveness properties".
 For the formal definition, please [refer here](https://will62794.github.io/formal-methods/2020/08/01/safety-and-liveness.html).